weewx/weewx/docs_src/utilities/wee_import-config.md

 #### `qc`{#csv_qc}

 Determines whether simple quality control checks are applied to imported data.
 Setting `qc = True` will result in `wee_import` applying the WeeWX `StdQC` minimum and maximum checks to any imported observations. `wee_import` quality control checks use the same configuration settings, and operate in the same manner, as the [_StdQC_](../../reference/weewx-options/stdqc) service.
-For example, for minimum/maximum quality checks, if an observation falls outside of the quality control range for that observation, then the observation will be set to `None`.
+For example, for minimum/maximum quality checks, if an observation falls outside of the quality control range for that observation, the observation will be set to `None`.
 In such cases you will be alerted through a short message similar to:

 ```
 2016-01-12 10:00:00 AEST (1452556800) record value 'outTemp' 194.34 outside limits (0.0, 120.0)